.github/workflows/ci.yml

 });

 CI Pipeline Impact: Injecting artificial latency increases test execution time.
 Configure timeouts dynamically based on the NETWORK_PROFILE environment variable.
-Avoid hardcoding static timeouts; instead, calculate them as 2x average response time under 3G throttling to prevent false CI pipeline timeouts.
+Calculate them as 2× average response time under throttled conditions to prevent false CI pipeline timeouts.

 Cross-Origin & Preflight Mitigation Strategies #

 Browser security models complicate network mocking in distributed CI.
 OPTIONS preflight requests often fail unpredictably when mock headers diverge from server expectations.
-Align mock configurations with actual CORS policies to prevent silent test degradation, as outlined in Handling CORS and Preflight Flakiness in E2E Tests.
+Align mock configurations with actual CORS policies to prevent silent test degradation.

 When mocking cross-origin endpoints, explicitly define Access-Control-Allow-Origin, Access-Control-Allow-Methods, and Access-Control-Allow-Headers in your route intercepts.
 Failing to mirror production CORS headers triggers silent net::ERR_FAILED states that bypass framework assertion layers.
 Maintain a shared network fixture file to guarantee header parity across staging, CI, and local environments.